Priyaarul04/Malicious-URL-Detection/README.md

 ## Contributing
 URL Genie is open to any contributions.
 Please fork the repository and make a pull request with the features or fixes you want to be implemented.

-## Support
-If you enjoyed this project, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) in order to fund my future projects.

-To check out my other works, visit my [GitHub profile](https://github.com/ANG13T).
 =======
 >>>>>>> ebe3b3781fed9a806e873242ffdf5a64687f0bda